-Article 1 Sale and purchase.
-Option A: Ownership (freehold) The seller sells to the buyer and the buyer buys from the seller title to the plot of land with a residential property and further appurtenances: - at the address (incl. postcode): - recorded in the Public Land Register as municipality of, section nono - with a surface area of() square metres, hereinafter referred to as: 'the immovable property', at a purchase price of €, in words:, including the items specified in the list pertaining to this sales contract.
-The parties set the value of the movable property included in the purchase price at €, in words: Option B: Ground lease (leasehold) 1.1.
-The seller sells to the buyer and the buyer buys from the seller the right of leasehold to the plot of land with home and all the appurtenances: at the address (incl. postcode): recorded in the Public Land Register as municipality of section The buyer declares that he has taken note of the contents of the applicable conditions, which have been added to the sales contract.
+Article 1 Sale and purchase Option A: Ownership (freehold) The seller sells to the buyer, who buys from the seller, the condominium which includes multiple maps and the exclusive use of the apartment: - at the address (incl. postcode): - recorded in the Public Land Register as municipality of metrosenting a multiple maps of the building with appurtenances, the land on which it has been built and grounds, at the time of the division into condominiums: - recorded in the Public Land Register as municipality of metrosection moments. - with a surface area of modes in words: - with a surface area of modes in words: - in words: - hereinafter also referred to as 'the immovable property', including the items specified in the list pertaining to this sales contract.
+The parties set the value of the movable property included in the purchase price at € movable property included in the purchase price at € movable. - in words: - in wor

+Option B: Ground lease (leasehold) 1.1.
+The seller sells to the buyer, who buys from the seller, the condominium which includes , which gives right, among other things, to the exclusive use of the apartment: - at the address (incl. postcode): section recorded in the Public Land Register as municipality of, section 1.2.
+The following leasehold conditions apply to the immovable property: The buyer declares that he has taken note of the contents of the applicable conditions, which have been added to the sales contract.
 1.3.
 The ground lease is perpetual / perpetually renewable / for a fixed term ending on The next ground lease review date is 1.4.
 The ground rent has been bought out in perpetuity / The ground rent has been prepaid for the period ending on The ground rent must be paid periodically and currently amounts to € per The next ground rent review date is The next ground rent indexation date is